Definition of Isomerism

 Ketose-aldose isomerism:

 but they differ in structural formula concerning their functional groups.
-There is a keto group in position 2 of fructose and an aldehyde group in position 1 of glucose and other example glyceraldehyde and dihydroxyacetone. keep in mind the same chemical (molecular) formula but differ in the functional group.
+There is a keto group in position 2 of fructose and an aldehyde group in position 1 of glucose and other examples like glyceraldehyde and dihydroxyacetone.
+Keep in mind the same chemical (molecular) formula but differ in the functional group.
 This type of isomerism is known as ketose-aldose isomerism of carbohydrates.

 Aldose-Keto isomerism